Leadership Team

 Principal, PUC Nueva Esperanza Charter Academy

 Mrs. Wagner attended and graduated from Occidental College.
 In her time there, she earned her Bachelor’s Degree in Politics, Masters of Arts in Teaching as well as completed her teaching credential.
-She has worked with PUC for the past 9 years.
+She has worked with PUC Schools since 2012.
 Beginning her time at PUC NECA as a History and English teacher, she has also worked at PUC LCA as an English teacher and PUC LCHS as an Administrator.
-For the 2019-2020 school year, she returned to PUC NECA as Principal.
-This is her fourth year as principal and feels extremely grateful to work with such a caring staff and such wonderful families.
+In the 2019-2020 school year, she returned to PUC NECA as Principal.
+She feels extremely grateful to work with such a caring staff and such wonderful families.